ychili/galleries/docs/Manual.rst

 Field names in search terms can be abbreviated as long as the abbreviation is unambiguous.

+Note that tags in tag searches can only contain the letters from A-Z, numbers, hyphens, and underscores.
+So, while the tags in your tagging system or field names in your data table may contain characters outside of this character set, you will not be able to search for them using the query command.
+So, avoid doing that.

 By default, galleries are printed as CSV rows with no extra formatting (``--format=none``).
 To print query results with each field as a wrapped column,